 I carry Sahale Snacks everywhere: in my backpack, in our cooler, in the glove compartment, in cargo, and in our cupboard.
 Depending on my mood I'll go for more salty or sweet.

 We eat a lot of hummus, pistachios, plantation chips, and dark chocolate.
 I bought a couple of pounds of bulk black licorice pieces from IKEA.
 I eat a few pieces almost every day.
 I also buy the big boxes of Swedish cookies from IKEA and put 6-8 in plastic bags which I stick in the freezer and dole out one of those a week as a treat.

 The hubby has a yogurt every evening, I'll have one once a week or so.

 We drink a single coffee in the morning and juice.
 The rest of the day is lots of water, both still and sparkling, some coconut water and lemonade.
-If I can find, but it’s super rare, I’ll drink aloe water or juice as well.
+If I can find it, but it's super rare, I'll drink aloe water or juice as well.

 We've got wine, beer, champagne, cognac, eau de vie, Jim Beam Apple and vodka for salty dogs (thank you Jim!).